FDA APIaccessdata.fda.gov ↗

 One credit = one API call regardless of which marketplace API you call.
 Exceeding the rate limit returns a 429 response.
 Authenticate with the X-API-Key header.

-What does `get_pma_details` return beyond what `search_pma` provides?+
+What does `get_pma_details` return beyond the original approval?+